Programs At Christmas Time

 The main celebration takes place on Christmas Eve (it’s Szenteste in Hungarian, meaning Holy Night).

 Family members get together in the afternoon on 24th December, and decorate the Christmas tree.

 Grandparents or elder brothers and sisters look after the little ones, so they won’t see their presents placed under the tree.

 The fragrant fir is adorned with colourful paper decorations and a special Hungarian Christmas candy (szaloncukor) wrapped in shinny coloured papers.

 Housewives cook traditional Hungarian Christmas dishes in the kitchen.

-We usually have fish soup, stuffed cabbage, pastry rolls stuffed with poppy seed, walnut or chestnut stuffing (it’s called bejgli in Hungarian).
+- pastry rolls stuffed with poppy seed, walnut or chestnut stuffing (it’s called bejgli in Hungarian).